 - Collect taxes and duties on behalf of government;

 - Provide quality advice on tax and customs matter to all our stakeholders;

 Our services are available from ten locations throughout Fiji: Ba, Labasa, Lautoka, Levuka, Nadi, Rakiraki, Nausori, Savusavu, Sigatoka and Suva.
 Regular visitations are also held with outer islands,often in partnership with Government.

 FRCS has embarked on a transformation journey to deliver excellence in our services and in fulfilling our role.
 Our strategy to achieve this requires redesigning our business operating model with a strong focus on the ‘One Service One Team’ concept.

-The Revenue and Customs Office has seven operating arms:
+The Revenue and Customs Office has six operating arms:

 - People, Capability & Culture